armanmha/crossy-road-proj/README.md

 * <b> Gameplay Objects: </b>
 	The gameplay objects class stores any objects that appear during gameplay, including lanes, obstacles (ie. vehicles) and the player.
 Each object has a specified length and shape (which is the visual representation of the object).
 The position of the object is stored so each object’s position can be manipulated and tracked.
 The safeToUser boolean specifies whether the player can safely interact with the object or if touching it will trigger the game to end.

-* <b> Lane: </b>
+* <b> VehicleLane and RockLane: </b>
-	The lane class stores any vehicles that will travel across it during gameplay, denoted by a specified shape, which comes from the gameplay objects class.
-The spawnVehicle() function causes the stored vehicles to move across the lane.
+	The lane classes store any vehicles or rocks that will travel across during gameplay, denoted by a specified shape, which comes from the gameplay objects class.
+The spawnVehicles() and spawnRocks() function causes the respective objects to appear on the lanes, with vehicle movement..

 * <b> Vehicle: </b>
 	The vehicle class is a gameplay object with a speed.
 The speed integer represents how quickly the vehicle will move across the screen during gameplay.
 The moveVehicle(int, int) function moves the vehicle to a position given in cartesian coordinates every refresh.